 Where you live plays a role in your risk for obesity.
-Simply living in the United States makes a person more susceptible to obesity.
+For example, simply living in the United States makes a person more susceptible to obesity.
 The prevalence of obesity in America has risen dramatically over the past few years and continues to increase.

 Fat tends to settle in certain regions, depending on gender.
 Women gain fat predominantly in the stomach, hips, and thighs, while men tend to gain fat in the belly and waist.

-Risk by Age.
 People of any age are at risk for obesity.
 More children and adolescents are overweight in America than ever before.
-Gaining some weight is common with age, and adding about 10 pounds to a normal base weight over time is not harmful.
+Gaining some weight is common with age, and adding about 10 pounds (5 kilograms) to a normal base weight over time is not harmful.
 The typical weight gain in American adults over 50, however, is worrisome.
-By age 55, the average American has added nearly 40 pounds of fat during the course of adulthood.
+By age 55, the average American has added nearly 40 pounds (18 kilograms) of fat during the course of adulthood.
 This condition is made worse by the fact that muscle and bone mass decrease with age.

-Risk by Gender.
 In men, BMI tends to increase until age 50 and then it levels off.
 In women, weight tends to increase until age 70 before it plateaus.
-There are three high-risk periods for weight gain in women:
+There are 3 high-risk periods for weight gain in women: